Trauma and Addiction Recovery

 In many cases, the internalization of past traumatic experience leads to co-occurring disorders.
 This means that in addition to substance dependency, men and women who have undergone significant emotional, sexual, or physical distress tend to adopt additional behavioral disorders.
 The behavioral disorders have a tendency to reveal themselves in a variety of ways.

 diagnosis substance dependency disorders (primary heroin abuse with alcoholic tendencies, for example).
-Because eating disorders are more common amongst women, gender-specific inpatient treatment facilities geared exclusively towards the treatment of women will typically focus on improving negative self-image, nutrition and healthy eating patterns, and uncovering underlying causes of such disorders and treating them accordingly.
+Because eating disorders are more common amongst women, comprehensive inpatient treatment facilities, like ours, will focus on improving negative self-image, nutrition and healthy eating patterns, and uncovering underlying causes of such disorders and treating them accordingly.

 Trauma manifests itself in both physical and emotional ways.
 Many times, trauma sufferers will turn to drugs and alcohol as a means of coping with symptoms of PTSD caused by significantly damaging experiences that occurred during childhood or adolescence.